START COUNTING

 Carbohydrates

 Carbs also get a bad rap.
 Many people are currently on, or have tried, a low carb diet.
 Don't get me wrong, it is possible to lose weight on a low carb diet, but you may NOT be losing the best weight.
-You may be losing lots of water and muscle.
+You may be losing lots of water and muscle along with a little bit of fat.

 In addition, our bodies need glucose to perform optimally.
 If you watch sports, you even see athletes drink sugar (Gatorade) on the sidelines.
 It's been scientifically proven that sugar enhances sports performance.
 That's why low carb dieters sometimes suffer from low energy.